 NOTE: Enrollment figures are fall FTE enrollments for public two-year and four-year institutions.
 Enrollment for fall 2012 was estimated based on preliminary IPEDS numbers.
 Appropriations reported here are for institutional operating expenses, not for capital expenditures.
 Funding includes both tax revenues and other state funds allocated to higher education.

-SOURCES: The College Board, Annual Survey of Colleges; Illinois State University, Grapevine reports; NCES, Digest of Education Statistics 2011, Table 227; calculations by the authors.
+SOURCES: The College Board, Annual Survey of Colleges; Illinois State University, Grapevine reports; NCES, Digest of Education Statistics 2012, Table 253; NCES, IPEDS preliminary fall 2012 enrollment data; calculations by the authors.

 - Total state appropriations declined by 19%, from $88.7 billion in 2007-08 (in 2012 dollars) to $72.0 billion in 2012-13, while FTE enrollment in public institutions increased by 11% over these five years.

 - Federal funds from the American Recovery and Reinvestment Act supplemented state funds over three fiscal years, increasing state appropriations (in 2012 dollars) by $2.4 billion in 2008-09, $4.8 billion in 2009-10, and $3.0 billion in 2010-11.

 - Total FTE enrollment in public two-year and four-year colleges and universities grew by 15% from 1982-83 to 1992-93 and by another 15% from 1992-93 to 2002-03.
 Estimated enrollment growth was 19% over the most recent decade.